 What caused the stock market crash of 1929?
-The stock market crash of 1929 is considered one of the worst economic events in world history.
-Many lost their entire life savings, while banks and companies went bankrupt.
+The stock market crash 1929 is considered one of the worst economic events in world history.
+Many lost their entire life savings while banks and companies went bankrupt.
 While the crisis sent shock waves across the financial world, numerous signs that a stock market crash was coming.
-What exactly caused the stock market crash of 1929—and could it have been prevented are some topics we will explore today.
+What exactly caused the stock market crash in 1929—and whether it could have been prevented- are some topics we will explore today.

 Table of Contents

 - What Exactly Caused the Stock Market Crash of 1929?

 - Panic Made the Situation Worse

 What Exactly Caused the Stock Market Crash of 1929?

 The stock market crash of 1929 followed an epic period of economic growth.
 There was so much growth that we call this period the Roaring Twenties.
 In August of 1921, the DJIA was at 63 points.

 Fast forward eight years and the DJIA increased an astonishing six-fold.
 At its peak, on September 3, 1929, it closed at a high of 381.17 points.
 September day marked the peak of the largest and greatest uninterrupted bull market the U.S. had ever seen.
 Many economists concluded, “Stock prices have reached what looks like a permanently high plateau.”

 I must say, this sounds eerily familiar.
 Everyone is feeling confident.
 During this joyous time, unemployment levels were low.
 And the automobile industry was booming.
 Moreover, ordinary working folk became quite interested in the stock market.